-Four-brand new operating theatres, currently being built at Kent and Canterbury Hospital, will be dedicated to patients needing planned orthopaedic operations, such as hip and knee replacements.
-They are due to open this summer.
+Four-brand new operating theatres opened at Kent and Canterbury Hospital in August, which are dedicated to patients needing planned orthopaedic operations, such as hip and knee replacements.
 This will help us treat patients waiting for orthopaedic operations more quickly, and will mean our other operating theatres will have more capacity to treat other patients.

 More information on what to expect when you come to your appointment is available on our coronavirus advice page.

 If you need written information in another format such as audio, Braille, Easy Read and large print or an interpreter, please contact your consultant’s secretary.

 If you have a hearing impairment you will be able to communicate by video with an interpreter who will relay what is being said on the phone to the member of staff.
 You will need to download the StarLeaf app to access this service.
 For more information, please visit our website at www.ekhuft.nhs.uk/video-sign-language

 Information for patients waiting for treatment - English

 Information for patients waiting for treatment - Polish